ZeinNoureddin/Weather-Forecast-LLM-Agent/readme.md

 ---

 ## 🛠️ Note
-I used one day's data for the forecast only because the local DeepSeek model was too dumb to be able to parse the JSON and understand the data for more than one day, and I wanted to try out DeepSeek for this project.
+I used one day's data for the forecast only because the local DeepSeek model was too dumb to parse the JSON and understand the data for more than one day, and I wanted to try out DeepSeek for this project.
 Originally, as you can see in the commit history, three days' data were sent to the LLM.